 It’s still a bit of a cliché though.
-Instead of simply defaulting to a coffee date, why not engage in some other interesting, engaging activity with your colleague, friend, or employee?
+Instead of simply defaulting to a coffee meeting, why not engage in some other interesting, engaging activity with your colleague, friend, or employee?
 You’ll maximize your chance to get more work accomplished, or even just create an authentic, high-quality connection with the other person.
-Here are some ideas.
+Here are some enjoyable coffee meeting alternatives.

 1. Go for a walk.